AdamGoldsmith/gia/README.md

 ## Installing the Ansible Controller

 The Ansible controller (where all the commands are run from) must be installed on a Linux-based machine.
-We will install into a python virtual environment within a VMware VM running Ubuntu Desktop 22.04 to keep things isolated.
+We will install into a python virtual environment to keep things isolated.

 > _**Note**: For Windows users, Ansible can be installed in [WSL (Windows Subsystem for Linux)](https://learn.microsoft.com/en-us/windows/wsl/install)_